aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/05_write.md

 contains the symmetry operations as well as the crystal geometry, and it should be renamed to just `fort.34` before the crystal calculation is run.
-Note that the `.d12` file contains only a keyword to run the geometry test - there is no basis set specification or any of the othe relevant keywords.
+Note that the `.d12` file contains only a keyword to run the geometry test - there is no basis set specification or any of the other relevant keywords.

 Crystal17 (and probably earlier versions) has different tolerance